thiagoramos23/ansible_jenkins/README.md

 # Ansible to Create Jenkins Machine

 You'll need to have ansible already installed.
+And you need to have an ubuntu machine that you have ssh access.

 ###Changing Hosts File